jonwhittlestone/notes/_posts/2021-05-11-book-notes-never-split-the-difference-chris-voss.md

 The second major point to resonate was his explanation of a bargaining approach.
 This could be described as a script or framework that you’d prepare to avoid the lacklustre dynamic where you and your negotiating counterpart would meet in the middle.
 (And no one is happy – as the book title suggests)

-Chris Voss' Ackerman system:
+Chris Voss' Ackerman system for buyers:

-1. Have your desired target price in mind
+1. Have your desired target price in mind.
+A sensible and realistic amount could be 65% of asking price.
 2. Calculate 3 raises at decreasing increments of 85%, 95% and 100%
 3. Use lots of empathy and ways to say 'No' to get your counterpart to counter before you increase your offer
 4. When calculating the offer, use precise non-round numbers (e.g £37,983 instead of £38,000) to give your offer credibility and weight.